-It should also be noted that some ethnic groups (including Muslims) require to wash their personal parts with water after using the toilet, in other words, they require a private bidet facility. (refer to section 6.2 Personal Washing).
+It should also be noted that some ethnic groups (including Muslims) require to wash their personal parts with water after using the toilet, rather than using paper, in other words, they require a private bidet facility. (refer to section 6.2 Personal Washing).